thenaterhood/dotfiles/README.md

     fluxbox/    select fluxbox config files (does NOT include a menu) gtkrc-2.0   a basic gtkrc theme setup.
-Relies on Adwaita currently. synaptics   multitouch configuration for synaptics with natural scrolling
+Relies on Adwaita currently. synaptics   multitouch configuration for synaptics with natural scrolling jupiter     a fixed notification script for jupiter, so notifications go away vconsole    font, keymap, and fontmap settings for the virtual console

 Installation